Suspension theorems for links and link maps

 We reduce the classification of links to the classification of link maps, which is an interesting problem in itself \cite{Sco68, Kos90, HaKa98}.

 {\it A link map} is a continuous map $f:X\sqcup Y\to Z$ such that $fX\cap fY=\emptyset$. {\it A link homotopy} is a continuous family of link maps $f_t:X\sqcup Y\to Z$.
 Denote by $LM^m_{p,q}$ the set of link maps $S^p\sqcup S^q\to S^m$ up to link homotopy.
 For $p,q\le m-3$ this set is a commutative group with respect to 'componentwise connected sum' operation (by \cite[p.
-187]{Sco68}, \cite[Remark~2.4]{Kos88} and 'link concordance implies link homotopy' theorem cited below).
+187]{Sco68}, \cite[Remark~2.4]{Kos88} and 'link concordance implies link homotopy' theorem discussed below in this section).

 The second result of this paper is a short proof of the following theorem:

 \begin{proc-theorem} \cite{HaKa98} If $p,q\le m-3$ and $2p+2q\le 3m-5$ then $ LM^m_{p,q}\cong \pi^S_{p+q-m+1}. $ \end{proc-theorem}